mdago/Project_354/README.md

 # Project 354

+Update 1 April 2017 (Not an April Fools joke :D)
+-fixed moving average lines and changed way it is calculated.
+Results should now match directly with the calculators on Yahoo Fiance.com
+-added base for menu bar to hold menu items (feature is currently in development, just added base code)

 Update 31 March 2017:
 -added symbols to each price point on chart.
 Will show date and price value when hovering mouse on it (refer to screenshot)
 -added tutorial messages when 'help' button is clicked on (refer to screenshot)